Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ```

 ### Delete a key
-`StartDeleteKeyAsync` starts a long-running operation to delete a key previously stored in the Key Vault.
+`StartDeleteKey` starts a long-running operation to delete a key previously stored in the Key Vault.
 You can retrieve the key immediately without waiting for the operation to complete.
 When [soft-delete][soft_delete] is not enabled for the Key Vault, this operation permanently deletes the key.